How do we value your data?

 - Personal data that you give to FEDMA (for example through a request or complaint)

-- Curriculum vitae and professional activities (for example for employment and Board members)
+- Curriculum vitae and professional activities (for example for employment, speakers at FEDMA events and Board members)

 - Signatures of FEDMA officers